 The cost of floating timber floors depends on the type and grade of wooden boards used.
 Typical prices range from $40-$100 per square metre, making them comparable to structural timber flooring.
 However, floating timber floors are easy to install, and you can save on professional installation costs.
 They are far more expensive than timber look tiles though.

-While many people are generally skeptical about the look and feel of laminate flooring, modern laminates have come a long way.
+While many people are generally sceptical about the look and feel of laminate flooring, modern laminates have come a long way.
 In fact, some of the newer laminates in the market completely mimic the look of traditional wooden floors.
 They only offer a slightly different warmth as compared to wooden floors, but are easier to maintain.
 They are often used as an alternative to floating timber floors.

 And, laminated floors are actually cheaper than both structural and floating timber floors.
 They will cost you upwards of $25 per square metre.
 They are comparable to most timber look tiles on the market.
 But, you can find timber look tiles in Perth much cheaper than laminate floors, like those we offer here at Ross’s Discount Home Centre.